inspec/inspec/docs-chef-io/content/inspec/cli.md

 > **Note**

 > In versions of Chef InSpec above **6.0.0**, a feature known as **mandatory profile signing** may be enabled.
-In this mode, InSpec will require all profiles to be signed, or else will refuse to execute the profile, instead exiting with code 6 (signature required).
-In this way, InSpec can be part of a chain of trust as it will only execute signed, trusted content. **Mandatory profile signing** will become enabled by default in a future major version of InSpec.
+In this mode, InSpec will require all profiles to be signed, or else will refuse to execute the profile.
+For more details, see [Signed InSpec Profiles](/inspec/signing/).
-> To enable this feature, set the environemnt variable `CHEF_PREVIEW_MANDATORY_PROFILE_SIGNING` to any non-empty value.
-The next time you run an InSpec scan using `inspec exec`, InSpec will require the profile to be signed.
-See [Signed InSpec Profiles](/inspec/signing/) for more information on InSpec signed profiles and the profile signing process.
-> With mandatory profile signing enabled, you may need to bypass it temporarily to run a local unsigned profile to to run a profile from a fetcher that does not support signed profiles.
-In that case, you may consent to insecure behavior by passing the `--allow-unsigned-profiles` option to certain commands.
-The `CHEF_ALLOW_UNSIGNED_PROFILES` environment variable has a similar effect.
->

 ## archive